 Our Las Vegas based video production company, Aardvark Video, has been recording presentations for years and we are happy to share what can be important in your planning.

 These are options you’ll want to discuss and decide on with your video production company when planning a presentation recording.

-Very often a speaker has a PowerPoint (PPT) or similar graphics on screen to reinforce what they are saying.
+Very often a speaker has a PowerPoint (PPT) or similar on-screen graphics to reinforce what they are saying.
 Without this, often what the presenter is saying is an incomplete story.
 The speaker might say something like “it is evident from this slide, etc.” and unless you can see the slide, it won’t make sense.
-Bottom line, you likely will want to include the PPT either with a live recording or later in editing.
+Bottom line, you’ll likely want to include the PPT either with a live recording or afterwards via video editing.

-Because of these limitations, we don’t recommend either of these options unless the presentation is very simple.
+Because of these limitations, we don’t recommend either of the above options unless the presentation is very simple.

-Our recommendation and the way we usually do it is to capture the PPT live by having the AV company staging the event give us a feed of the VGA going to the projector(s).
-We have equipment that converts this feed to video with audio and captures a high resolution copy of everything going on the screen including emphasis provided by the speaker with his cursor plus any video or internet connectivity shown.
-In editing you can combine the images or show each separately.
-You will want to consider this as an option and discuss it with your video production company and the AV people prior to the presentations because arrangements for equipment and testing is needed.
-Of course this will still require combining the speaker and the presentations later in editing.
-We provide the final product of this process often as presentations on the web and as DVD packages.
+Our recommendation and the way we usually do it is to capture the PPT live by having the AV company staging the event give us a feed of the HDMI going to the projector(s).
+We have equipment that converts this feed to video with audio and captures a high-resolution copy of everything happening on-screen including emphasis provided by the speaker with his cursor, any videos played, or any internet activity shown.

 Live Recording and Streaming

 This is where both the speaker and the PPT are fed to a “video mixer” such as the Tricasters we have (image below) and combined as it occurs live.
 This opens the door to live-streaming the presentation online to more people that can attend the event.
 The live-stream can either be free to view or setup behind a paywall to generate revenue.